-- gain knowledge in historical, systematic, Biblical and philosophical theology relevant to issues of the nature of God and man within the context of counseling. - · gain knowledge in Biblical literature, Church history, the relationship between counseling and Christian faith, and methods and models of integrating Christian theology with the clinical practice of professional counseling.
+- gain knowledge in historical, systematic, biblical and philosophical theology relevant to issues of the nature of God and man within the context of counseling. - gain knowledge in biblical literature, church history, the relationship between counseling and Christian faith, and methods and models of integrating Christian theology with the clinical practice of mental health counseling.